 - Provide adequate lighting for this examination.

-- Apply leak detector soap solution to the weld in a continuous film relatively free of bubbles on about 20 inch (500 mm) and on about 4 inch (100 mm) width.
+- Apply leak detector soap solution to the weld in a continuous film relatively free of bubbles on about 20 inches (500 mm) and on about 4 inches (100 mm) width.
 This must be achieved at least 1 minute before applying the vacuum box test.